This article on the top 10 most mysterious islands is a guest post by Agness.

 Are you looking for more travel inspiration?
 Check out our post on the Top 5 Beaches from 21 Travel Bloggers!
 Or if you have already made up your mind and want to see one of South America’s evergreen top destination, make sure to read our most recent guide for Rio de Janeiro!

-If the whole travel thing is YOUR thing – and that’s probably the case as you are browsing this site – then why not go full time travel and become a digital nomad yourself?
-One way of starting your location independent life and what a nomadic lifestyle is all about, you’ll read here.
+If the whole travel thing is YOUR thing – and that’s probably the case as you are browsing this site – then why not go full-time travel and become a digital nomad yourself?
+One way of starting your location independent life, you’ll read here.